-The CBC Cannabinoid For: Pain Relief, Tumor Suppression, Anti-Acne, Anti-Depressive, Antibacterial Action
+The CBC Cannabinoid That Could Work For: Pain Relief, Tumor Suppression, Anti-Acne, Anti-Depressive, Antibacterial Action

-Cell studies have demonstrated that CBC is just as effective as THC in killing cancer cells, and that’s just for starters.
-The CBC cannabinoid is a powerhouse of medicine!
+Cell studies have demonstrated that CBC could function like THC in killing cancer cells, and that’s just for starters.

 Cannabichromene (CBC) is an up and coming on the medical scene, but it is still sparse on official research.
 This is slowly changing as we come to recognize the medicinal benefit of CBC cannabinoid.
 It is among the “big six” cannabinoids derived from cannabis and as research is proving, it is definitely a force to reckon with.